 As for emailing the questions, you’re not simply doing it to repeat them.
-This provides written confirmation of what you were told by the agent – it’s useful in the event of disputes later.
+This provides written confirmation of what you were told by the agent, which will be useful in the event of disputes later.

-Do you have more tips to share?
-Let us know in the comments section or on our Facebook community page.
+Have condo show flat viewing tips to share?
+Let us know in the comments below!

-If you found this article helpful, 99.co recommends Quick Guide to BTO and Resale HDB Grants for Singles and Property lawyer in Singapore: How to choose the right one
+If you found this article helpful, 99.co recommends New launch vs. Resale condo payment schedules: What’s the difference? and Property lawyer in Singapore: How to choose the right one

 Looking for a property?
-Find the home of your dreams today at 99.co!
+Find the home of your dreams today at Singapore’s most intelligent property portal 99.co!